rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

        BEARER_TOKEN=<Installation token from AAS>

+BEARER_TOKEN above can be obtained form Step 3 below

 3. Create Key Broker Service user account and Roles.
 A sample script is provided in the appendix section for reference